OTDZ/SortManager/README.md

 ```

 ### **Merge Sort**
-##### Merge Sort is a divide and conquer sorting algorithm which works by dividing the array into equal halves and then merging them in a sorted manager.
-I implemented Merge Sort using recursion and multiple while loops to implement the merge sort.
+##### Merge Sort is a divide and conquer sorting algorithm which works by dividing the array into equal halves and then merging them in a sorted manner.
+I implemented Merge Sort using recursion and multiple while loops.

 ```java
         if (arrayToSort.length > 1){